Arafly/personal_cheatsheets/kubernetes.md

 > Both the above commands have their own challenges.
 While one of it cannot accept a selector the other cannot accept a node port.
 I would recommend going with the kubectl expose command.
 If you need to specify a node port, generate a definition file using the same command and manually input the nodeport before creating the service.

+ NodePort uses Layer 4 routing rules and the Linux iptables utility, which limits Layer 7 routing.

 ### Create an NGINX Pod
 	kubectl run nginx --image=nginx